Mark Matthews (lacrosse): College career

+Matthews played for the University of Denver for four years.
+Matthews made the USILA All-American team his junior and senior seasons.
+He was a USILA 2nd team All American at attack in both 2011 and 2012.

+With Matthews leading the team in scoring, the Denver Pioneers surprised the lacrosse world by reaching the 2011 NCAA lacrosse semi-finals.

 Canadian Lacrosse Association career

 Matthews played for the OLA Jr A Whitby Warriors for three years, winning a Minto Cup in 2011.
 In 2010 he played for the Coquitlam Adanacs, where he won his first Minto Cup.
 Matthews currently plays for the Peterborough Lakers in the Major Series Lacrosse league.